dgroomes/hibernate-playground/README.md

 * [x] DONE Consider splitting `joins/` into subprojects `hql/` and `criteria/`.
 This way, we can contrast the differences more easily.
       Specifically, I want to contrast the "N + 1 selection problem".
 With the Criteria API, we have the option to get a nice "full fetch".
 But with HQL, we are stuck with subsequent fetches.
+* [ ] Create a `caching/` project.
+I want to learn second-level caching.
+This is an advanced topic and I know it is full of pitfalls.
+I want to explore it in a controlled environment and understand how I can leverage second-level caching for read-heavy systems that can tolerate minutes/hours/days duration of stale data.

 ## Reference